Sal-Mit/Finance-Asset-App/README.md

 In the project directory, you can run:

-Note: Before that make sure you are inside finance-asset-app directory ( your path should look like '../finance-asset-app/finance-asset-app)
+Note: Before that make sure you are inside finance-asset-app directory (your path should look like **'../Finance-Asset-App/finance-asset-app'** )

 ### `npm install`